 The average time is less than an hour.
-First, Atrex 19 needs to be downloaded and installed.
+First, Atrex needs to be downloaded and installed.
 How long this takes depends on the speed of your Internet access and your computer.
-For most people this only takes a few minutes.
+For most, this only takes a few minutes.
 Next, the data has to be converted.
 The time it takes to convert your data depends on how much data you have, how fast your computer is, and how fast it can access the data.
-The average database conversion is 30 minutes.
+The average database conversion is about 20 minutes.
 So, plan on upgrading at a time when you won’t need to use Atrex for about an hour.

 Can I get help?
 Do I need to have my computer tech do this?

 Generally, if you’re simply upgrading and not switching computers most users can do this on their own.
-Your Atrex subscription purchase includes standard support which covers upgrade assistance should you need it.
-If you’re switching to a new computer you might need help from your computer tech especially if you’re running Atrex on a network.
+Your Atrex subscription purchase includes standard support, including upgrade assistance should you need it.
+If you’re switching to a new computer you might need help from your computer tech, especially if you’re running Atrex on a network.

 I’m switching computers and my old version of Atrex won’t install on my new version of Windows can I still upgrade?

 Yes.
 Simply install Atrex 20 on the new computer (you do not need to install any of the previous versions first).
 Atrex 19 can directly restore backups made in Atrex 13 through 19.
 If you’re upgrading from Atrex 12 or older, please contact us for instructions on how to get your data into Atrex 20.